TEMPEST

 - Joe Loughry and David A. Umphress, Information Leakage from Optical Emanations, ACM Transactions on Information and System Security 5(3) (2002), pp. 262–289 — the principal academic demonstration of LED-emanation reconstruction.

-- National Security Agency, TEMPEST: A Signal Problem, NSA Cryptologic Spectrum, declassified release — the principal NSA institutional declassified historical-account.
+- National Security Agency, TEMPEST: A Signal Problem, NSA Cryptologic Spectrum, declassified release — the NSA institutional declassified historical account.

 - National Security Telecommunications and Information Systems Security Committee, NSTISSAM TEMPEST/2-95: RED/BLACK Installation Guidance, December 1995 — the institutional installation-guidance standard.